 "In the grand scheme of things, the NFYFC costs Government a tiny sum, but [it] makes a massive difference not just for Young Farmers, but all young people interested in agriculture and the countryside."

-The National Federation of Young Farmers' Clubs (NFYFC) said Defra will not renew a discretionary grant, a form of financial assistance where the awarding body exercises judgment, beyond this year, which has helped to support the development and training of young farmers.
+The National Federation of Young Farmers' Clubs (NFYFC) said Defra will not renew a discretionary grant, a form of financial assistance where the awarding body exercises judgment, beyond March 26, which has helped to support the development and training of young farmers.

 LISTEN NOW:

-Shadow Farming Minister Robbie Moore had told his social media followers on Wednesday (September 3) that he was 'appalled' to hear that Defra was planning to 'pull' a grant to support the work of NFYFC.
+Shadow Farming Minister Robbie Moore said he was 'appalled' to hear reports that Defra is planning to 'pull' a grant to support the work of NFYFC on Wednesday (September 3).

 Hearing reports that on the day the Prime Minister said at PMQs he "would work with" Young Farmers, DEFRA are pulling the grant to the National Federation of Young Farmers' Clubs.